 The new year is an ideal time to create positive change in your life.
 For many, this includes getting on top of their money and improving their financial position.
 It’s a busy time for us at Financial Spectrum as we see a lot of people who feel that they can be “doing better” and want to have a fresh start.
-If you’re feeling the same way as we move into 2020, here are 7 steps you can take to get better control of your money and provide a solid base for achieving your future goals.
+If you’re feeling the same way as we move into the new year, here are 7 steps to take control of your money and provide a solid base for achieving your future goals.

 1. Set a target